Steps to Create a Community Investment Fund

 - The fund is launched, funded, and deployed, but more businesses fail than anticipated.

-Use the Operational Structure Checklist on NC3’s website to help identify the new and existing resources you may need in order to launch, manage, and maintain fund compliance.
+Use NC3’s Operational Structure Checklist to help identify the new and existing resources you may need in order to launch, manage, and maintain fund compliance.
+The Financial Modeling Guidelines provide an overview of the various components you’ll need to balance mission with revenue and expenses.
 Check out our Directory for examples of existing community investment funds.
-And for consultancy or other hands-on resources to help you get started, contact NC3 directly.
+And for consultancy or other hands-on resources to help you get started, contact NC3 directly or reach out to an expert on NC3’s Technical Assistance Directory.